clementou/animal-foods/README.md

 # Animal Foods

-Social Web Application for 95-882 Enterprise Web Development
+Social Web Application for 95-882 Enterprise Web Development.

+Uses a Gaussian Mixture Model to calculate recomendations for users based on interactions (likes, favorites) and item content (tags).

+Might change it to a hybrid system if I'm feeling frisky.

 ## users table